US Dash Cam Laws By State 2024: Laws and Regulations

 Don’t obstruct the windshield, buy devices that are the right size

-• Your dash cams must be mounted in a position where they don’t obscure the view through the windshield.
+• Windshield mounting: Dash cams must not obscure the driver’s view through the windshield.

 Arizona